Marinda Jean Valenti

 This service is intended for after your big-picture story is approved, and any substantive rewrites in plot or narration have already happened.

-Fixing the manuscript of bad grammar, spelling mistakes, or glaring inconsistencies.
-Breaking up long paragraphs, catching narrative incontinuities (it’s light out, but your character turned her car headlights on—reconcile?).
+Fixing the manuscript of bad grammar, spelling mistakes, or glaring continuity errors.
+Breaking up long paragraphs, catching narrative inconsistencies (it’s light out, but your character turned her car headlights on—reconcile?), flagging repetitive language.
 Tracking tone and style for unintentional shifts between sections.
 Making your book cohesive and reader-ready.

 I copyedit in MS Word Track Changes, and I use the Chicago Manual of Style, 17th ed., and Merriam-Webster as references.